PSLE Tips: Situational Writing and Continuous Writing

 Plan Out Your Storyline

-Always take five to ten minutes to plan out your storyline before writing.
+Always take five to ten minutes to plan out your storyline using a plot graph.
 Start by breaking down the topic or theme, and use that to come up with a problem and solution.
 Remember your focus is on the theme.
 Your story needs to be about the theme or it might affect your score for content.

 For example, if the theme is courage, what kind of a problem will you need?
 Courage is about overcoming fear to do something.
 Hence, your main conflict should not just be difficult or challenging but one that is frightening or intimidating.
-If you can illustrate this feeling of fear well, the theme of courage will naturally come through.
+If you can illustrate this feeling of fear well in your plot, the theme of courage will naturally come through.
+(Read also: The #1 Tool to Build Your Plot)

 If you are having trouble coming up with a story, look at the pictures given.
 They will usually help you to come up with a storyline.